LochMessMonster/scripts/README.md

 Collection of scripts that I use.

-* season-wallpaper.sh - Change a random wallpaper based on the current (UK) season
+* [https://github.com/LochMessMonster/scripts/blob/master/season-wallpaper.sh](season-wallpaper.sh) - Change a random wallpaper based on the current (UK) season

 .